-The Respiratory Therapy Program offers students extensive exposure to the theoretical as well as the experiential aspects involved in the delivery of respiratory care to the patient with cardiorespiratory disease.
-Graduates of this program will be trained to enter the field of Respiratory Therapy assuming patient care responsibilities in all aspects of respiratory care.
-Upon completion of the program and following specified work requirements, graduates are eligible to take the National Certification and Advanced Practitioner examinations administered by the National Board for Respiratory Care.
+The Program in Respiratory Care offers students extensive exposure to the theoretical as well as the experiential aspects involved in the delivery of respiratory care to the patient with cardiorespiratory disease.
+Graduates of this program are trained to assume patient care responsibilities in all aspects of respiratory care.